 Either way, they are nourishing, satisfying and a delicious gluten-free breakfast or snack!

 Packed with wholesome, nourishing ingredients, satisfying and so delicious, these Peanut Butter Banana Baked Oatmeal Cups are a perfect make-ahead breakfast or snack.
 BEST flavor (hello peanut butter + banana + chocolate chips!) and super EASY to make!
 Gluten-free, Egg-Free and Dairy-Free optional.
 And substitute any nut or seed butter of choice.
-Store in freezer to last longest.Celiac friends, please see latest article from Gluten-Free Watchdog to make sure you are purchasing and using safe gluten-free oats.
+Store in freezer to last longest.Celiac friends, make sure you are purchasing and using certified gluten-free oats.

 Preheat oven to 350 degrees F and line 12 muffin tins with paper liners, lightly spray liners with cooking oil.

-If you haven't already, prepare your flax egg by mixing flax seed meal with water and let stand for 5 minutes.
+If using flax egg, prepare your flax egg by mixing flax seed meal with water and let stand for 5 minutes.

-In a large mixing bowl add all liquid ingredients: milk, maple syrup, mashed banana, flax egg and vanilla and mix to combine.
+In a large mixing bowl add all liquid ingredients: milk, maple syrup, mashed banana, egg or flax egg and vanilla and mix to combine.

 Add peanut butter and mix to combine.

 Add dry ingredients: oats, chia seeds, baking powder, cinnamon, salt and mix to combine.

 Add chocolate chips and mix just a few seconds to just combine.